 What Thomas and Margaret could never have imagined was the extent of the migration of their descendants away from their Mylrea heartland.
 These young people rose to the challenge (and the uncertainty) of setting out on pathways that led to new lives in the UK, Australia, the United States, and South Africa.

-These adventurous grandchildren did not return from distant places, and so the Manx Mylrea diaspora spread, taking root in America and South Africa.
+These adventurous grandchildren did not return from distant places, and so the Manx Mylrea diaspora spread, taking root in countries their forebears could never have imagined.

 IN THE PAPERS